 The Sifnos Monster

-It was that same summer that I first heard about the Sifnos Monster.
+It was a summer in the early 80's that I first heard about the Sifnos Monster.
 I had stopped in New York on my way to Greece and stayed with my sister, Cindy and her family, while I waited for a standby flight to anywhere in Europe.
 After a plane, a few trains, a ferry, a bus and a particularly wild first night in Athens, I found myself hungover on the Friday afternoon boat to Sifnos.
 Who should I see on the rear deck but my sister Cindy and her three year old son Shane.
 My visit had inspired her.
 She had bought a couple tickets and left her husband to spend the summer in Greece.

 We each rented the third of a house right on the beach.
 The remaining third was inhabited by Old Markos, one of the famous potters of Sifnos, an island known for its ceramic art.
 We all spent the summer in this ancient stone house.
 Every day Markos would come out of his part of the house and watch the sunset between the two points of the bay.
 He had rheumatism so he couldn't make pottery anymore.
 He just sat.
 Sometimes we would sit with him.
 He would always say the same things to us.
 If the wind was blowing and the sea was rough he would say poli fassaria (much disturbance).
 When the evening ferry would arrive he would say poli cosmos (much people).
 When the sea was calm he would say poli eisichia (much quietness).
 It was actually kind of funny.
 We would just be sitting there saying nothing, sort of meditating on the beauty of our surroundings, but in the back of my mind there was this tension because I knew that any moment Markos was going to speak.
 I knew exactly what he was going to say though I never knew when he was going to say it so these quiet moments with Markos, sitting outside his hut on the beach turned into these internal struggles.
 I suppose I could have changed the routine and asked him about his long life or told him about America, but I wasn't sure if that would be a kind of sacrilege.
 Maybe he didn't want to talk.
 Maybe he was in a state of total peace and his simple words were just a sigh to the universe.
 I sat and tried to emulate Markos, watching the sun sink down on the horizon, trying to give the appearance of inner peace, while inside I was just waiting for him to speak.
 Maybe he was doing the same.